First Church in Cambridge Hosts Unveiling of Harriet Jacobs AWTT Portrait

 Exhibit opening and portrait unveiling

 Artist Robert Shetterly will introduce the exhibit and unveil his latest work, a portrait of the writer and abolitionist Harriet Jacobs.
 We will also hear remarks from Harvard Divinity School Dean of Diversity Inclusion and Belonging Rev. Dr. Mellisa Bartholomew, who teaches a course on Harriet Jacobs.
-First Church has invited several of the living truth-tellers whose portraits will be featured to join in this celebration.
+AWTT portrait subjects Betty Burkes and Charlie Clements will attend the unveiling.
+Burkes’ portrait is one of eleven that are included in the ongoing exhibit, through June 30.

 Pre-opening event: Screening of Truth Tellers documentary